-You could borrow between £100 and £1,000, depending upon your personal circumstances and the weekly loan repayment that's affordable for you.
-When you take a cash loan from us, you know upfront exactly how much you will have to pay each week.
-That means you can borrow money knowing there will never be any unexpected extras.
+As a new customer you could borrow between £100 and £1,000, subject to affordability.
+When you take a cash loan with us, you know upfront exactly how much you will have to pay each week and in total.
+That means you can borrow money knowing there will never be any unexpected extra or hidden charges.

-Use our Loan Calculator now to see how much your weekly payments would be.
+Use our loan calculator to see how much your weekly payments would be.

 You must also agree to a credit check which will leave a 'footprint' on your credit file.